Lavdrim Muhaxheri: Militant activity

 Between 4 and 16 November 2016, eighteen Kosovo Albanians and one Macedonian Albanian were arrested suspected of planning terrorist attacks in Kosovo and Albania.
 They were coordinated by Muhaxheri and fellow IS fighter Ridvan Haqifi.
 According to the prosecution, the terrorist group planned attacks on international and state institutions, ultimately with the intent to establish an Islamic state.
 They planned to attack the Israeli football team during a match in Albania.

 Death

-On 8 June 2017, Kosovo police and his family said that Muhaxheri was killed in the Middle East without providing further details.
-According to local media reports, citing Kosovar Interior Ministry sources, it was indicated that he was killed in a U.S. airstrike.
+On 8 June 2017, Kosovo police and his family said that Muhaxheri was killed in Syria without providing further details.
+According to local media reports, citing Kosovar Interior Ministry sources, it was indicated that he was killed in a U.S airstrike close to the ISIL capital city of Raqqa.